Magritte Award for Most Promising Actress

 The Magritte Award for Most Promising Actress (French: Magritte du meilleur espoir féminin) is an award presented annually by the Académie André Delvaux.
 It is given in honor of a young actress who has delivered an outstanding breakthrough performance while working within the film industry.
 It is one of the Magritte Awards, which were established to recognize excellence in Belgian cinematic achievements.

 The 1st Magritte Awards ceremony was held in 2011 with Pauline Étienne receiving the award for her role in Private Lessons.
-As of the 2022 ceremony, Maya Vanderbeque is the most recent winner in this category for her role in Playground.
+As of the 2026 ceremony, María Cavalier-Bazan is the most recent winner in this category for her role in Heads or Fails.

 Winners and nominees

 In the list below, winners are listed first in the colored row, followed by the other nominees.